 Electronic muffs are often marketed and used for more than just shooting, so make sure the ones you buy have a high enough NRR rating to protect against the sound of gunfire.

 Active hearing protection devices use one or more microphones in each ear cup.
 The more microphones, the better the sound direction and volume control.
 Each cup should have at least one microphone and speaker.
 If you're hunting, training, or require more situational awareness, having at least two microphones per ear cup is beneficial.
 This provides a better indication of whether sound is coming from in front or behind you.

-The processors in active ear muffs control sound levels by two methods: With a noise gate or sound compression.
+The processors in active ear muffs control sound levels by two methods: with a noise gate or with sound compression.
 A noise gate turns off all sound when the safe volume threshold is reached.
-A sound compressor works by "averaging out" all sound: It reduces the volume of noises that are too loud, and enhances the volume of noises that are too quiet.
-Noise gate-operated muffs are typically more effective at killing off the sound of gunfire, while sound compression-operated muffs provide greater situational awareness.
+A sound compressor works by averaging out all sound—it reduces the volume of noises that are too loud and enhances the volume of noises that are too quiet.
+Noise-gate-operated muffs are typically more effective at killing off the sound of gunfire, while sound-compression-operated muffs provide greater situational awareness.

 Active hearing protection offers the unique advantage of amplifying noises, too.
 With that comes the need to control max volume.
 Sometimes, amplified noises (which would otherwise be safe) can become unsafe for the wearer, so volume may need to be adjusted.
 Other active muffs have no volume control and automatically adjust all sound for you.

 Earplugs needs little introduction.
 They're a great form of passive hearing protection, resting inside the ear canal just in front of the ear drum.
 It's strongly recommended you wear earplugs with your shooting muffs, especially if firing larger handgun cartridges or rifle rounds.